 - Chief Mate

-The next professional certificate to be gain by Deck Officers enabling the holder to serve as the second in command of a ship.
-The Chief Mate will typically take responsibility for cargo planning and overseeing the deck crew and ships deck maintenance programme.
+The next professional certificate to be gained by Deck Officers enabling the holder to serve as the second in command of a ship in the Merchant Navy.
+The Chief Mate will typically take responsibility for cargo planning and overseeing the deck crew and the ship's deck maintenance programme.

 The highest level of professional qualification for Deck Officers enabling the holder to take command of a ship.